gruntwork-io/terragrunt/docs/_docs/02_features/execute-terraform-commands-on-multiple-modules-at-once.md

 Note that this graph shows the dependency relationship in the direction of the arrow (top down), however terragrunt will run the action in reverse order (bottom up)

+**Note:** During execution of `destroy` command, Terragrunt will try to find all dependent modules and show a confirmation prompt with a list of all detected dependencies, because once resources will be destroyed, any commands on dependent modules will fail with missing dependencies.
+For example, if `destroy` was called on the `redis` module, you will be asked to confirm the action because `backend-app` depends on `redis`.
+You can avoid the prompt by using `--terragrunt-non-interactive`.

 ### Testing multiple modules locally

 If you are using Terragrunt to configure [remote Terraform configurations]({{site.baseurl}}/docs/features/keep-your-terraform-code-dry/#remote-terraform-configurations) and all of your modules have the `source` parameter set to a Git URL, but you want to test with a local checkout of the code, you can use the `--terragrunt-source` parameter: